BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 ### Carthage
 [carthage]: https://github.com/Carthage/Carthage

-**Note:** Carthage is not fully supported in version 0.9.0.
-It requires 0.9.1 (to be released soon) or 1.0.0.

 If you would prefer to use [Carthage](carthage), you can skip steps 3 & 4 above and instead add the following to your `Cartfile`:

 `github "BranchMetrics/ios-branch-deep-linking"`